What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 Champignon

-These valuable forest dwellers appear in mid-May in warm climate regions, choosing well-lit open spaces.
-The globular hat is painted white, and the leg may have beige shades.
-It is widely used in cooking, including for the preparation of gourmet dishes.
+These valuable forest inhabitants appear in mid-May in regions with warm climates, choosing well-lit open spaces.
+The spherical cap is painted white, and the leg may have beige shades.
+Widely used in cooking, including for preparing gourmet dishes.

 Gallery: edible mushrooms (25 photos)